-(p) Share-based payment
+(n) Share-based payment

-- (i) Based on the resolution approved in the Board of Directors' meeting held on May 5, 2020, the Company resolved to issue 354 thousand new shares of restricted stock.
-The actual numbers of shares issued were same as those approved during the board meeting. - (ii) Based on the resolution approved in the stockholders' meeting held on June 14, 2019, the Company resolved to issue 3,000 thousand new shares of restricted stock.
+(i) Based on the resolution approved in the stockholders' meeting held on June 14, 2019, the Company resolved to issue 3,000 thousand new shares of restricted stock.
 Only employees meeting specific conditions were granted such restricted stock.
-The Company has received the approval from the Securities and Futures Bureau. - (iii) Based on the resolution approved in the Board of Directors' meeting held on August 1, 2019, the Company resolved to issue 2,646 thousand new shares of restricted stock.
-The actual numbers of shares issued were same as those approved during the board meeting. - (iv) As of December 31, 2020, the outstanding restricted stock of the Company was as follows:
+The Company has received the approval from the Securities and Futures Bureau.
+Based on the resolution approved in the Board of Directors' meeting held on May 5, 2020 and August 1, 2019, the Company resolved to issue 354 thousand and 2,646 thousand new shares of restricted stock, respectively.
+The actual numbers of shares issued were same as those approved during the board meeting.

+(ii) As of December 31, 2021, the outstanding restricted stock of the Company was as follows: